Skip to main content

 8. Cookies and Local Storage

-Our website uses a minimal number of cookies and local storage items, all of which are necessary for the website to function.
-We do not use advertising cookies, tracking cookies, or third-party analytics cookies.
+Our website uses a minimal number of cookies and local storage items.
+We do not use advertising cookies or third-party tracking cookies.
+Analytics cookies are only loaded with your explicit consent.

 8.1 Authentication Cookies